jcfranco/geodev-webinar-2018-building-your-own-widget/demos/ViewModel-steps.md

 Now our properties are setup.

-The next step is to populate the `Collection` of `BookmarkItem`s once the `view` property has been set on the ViewModel.
+The next step is to populate the `Collection` of `BookmarkItem` once the `view` property has been set on the ViewModel.
 To do that, we're going to need to import a few modules that will help us.

 ### 7. Import HandleRegistry and watchUtils.